Water breaking: Understand this sign of labor

 What will happen when your water breaks?

 When your water breaks you might experience a sensation of wetness in your vagina or on your perineum, an intermittent or constant leaking of small amounts of watery fluid from your vagina, or a more obvious gush of clear or pale yellow fluid.

-How can I be sure my water has broken?
+How can you be sure your water has broken?

 It's not always easy to tell if your water has broken.
 For example, it might be difficult to tell the difference between amniotic fluid and urine — especially if you only experience a feeling of wetness or a trickle of fluid.

-If you're uncertain whether your water has broken, consult your health care provider or head to your delivery facility right away.
+If you're uncertain whether your water has broken, call your health care provider or head to your delivery facility right away.
 Your doctor or a member of your health care team will give you a physical exam to determine if you're leaking amniotic fluid.
 In some cases, an ultrasound might be done to check your amniotic fluid volume.
 You and your baby will be evaluated to determine the next steps.